-If you feel that you might be at a disadvantage to others in the application and selection process (eg online tests, video interview, time-out from studies), owing to a disability, health condition or dyslexia and dyspraxia, then contact the recruiter beforehand to discuss if the process can be adapted or 'adjustments' could be made for you, for example, by giving you extra time in the timed tests.
-Your experiences of adjustments that are made for you at university are a good guideline for what to ask for, or advise a recruiter to put in place.
+If you feel that you might disability be at a disadvantage to 6 confident others in the application and selection process (for advise a recruiter to put in place.

+example, in online tests or video interviews), owing to a disability, health condition or dyslexia and dyspraxia, then contact the recruiter beforehand to discuss if the process can be adapted or 'adjustments' could be made for you, for example, by giving you extra time in the timed tests.
+Your experiences of adjustments that are made for you at university are a good quideline for what to ask for, or